SHARING VENUE FOR:

 Artists fill the sidewalks with unique and exciting artwork at the Harrington Center for the Art’s annual Chalk it Up art festival in conjunction with the American Fork Steel Days.
 Chalk it Up is a free, three-day-long art event with chalk artists coming from all over the state to participate.
 It's a great event for both artists and families to enjoy!

-A social distancing friendly exhibit!
-Located on the lawn of the Harrington Center, feel free to visit it whenever you want to.
-This installation's theme for the artists is "Humanity."
+"The Walls" is a free outdoor art exhibit with huge 8'x8' murals painted by local artists.
+"The Walls" are located on the lawn of the Harrington School.
+Feel free to visit it whenever you want to.
+This installation's theme for the artists is "Poetry in Paint."

 HCA focuses on balancing the highest level of artistic excellence with reserving opportunities for developing artists and artists with special needs to work alongside acclaimed professionals.
 Programs produced by HCA celebrate the prolific and diverse talent that is produced by our community.More Info